cxncu001/awesome-asc/README.md

-# Awesome for Sentiment Classification
+# Awesome for Sentiment Analysis

 ## Tutorail